brikis98/yevgeniy-brikman-homepage/_posts/2023-02-19-turn-the-ship-around.md

 A central theme of this book is the recommendation to move from a leader-follower model to a leader-leader model.

 Most organizations use a _leader-follower_ model, where one person, the leader, makes all the decisions, and everyone else, the followers, does what the leader says.
 This model made sense in the past, where the goal was to extract physical work from humans (e.g., for manual labor jobs), but it is not a good fit for the modern world, where most of the work is intellectual.
-If you treat people like followers, they act like followers: with little decision making authority, they have no incentive to give the utmost of their intellect, energy, or passion.
+If you treat people like followers, they act like followers: with little decision-making authority, they have no incentive to give the utmost of their intellect, energy, or passion.
 Instead, they tend to follow the leader's decisions blindly, not thinking through problems fully, not using their creativity, not taking ownership or responsibility, and ultimately, feeling less motivated and engaged.
 So you could have an organization with hundreds or thousands of people, but only a handful of them, the "leaders," fully engage their capacity to observe, analyze, and problem-solve, while everyone else just "does what they are told," with their brain largely shut off.
 Moreover, you create an unhealthy dependence on the leader: all decisions depend on this one person and their performance, which doesn't scale, and may fall apart if that leader leaves.

 Most organizations would be better off with a _leader-leader_ model, where everyone is treated as a leader, everyone owns a specific subset of decisions, everyone takes ownership and responsibility, and everyone has to think, be creative, and solve problems.
 This leads to teams that are far more engaged and motivated, perform better, and the performance improvements are enduring, with no dependence on any single leader.